Margot Honecker: Post-GDR exile

 After 1992, Margot Honecker lived in Santiago, Chile, with her daughter, son-in-law, and grandson: Sonja Honecker de Yáñez, Leo Yáñez Betancourt, and Roberto Yáñez Honecker.

 In January 1993, Erich Honecker's trial in Berlin, which some felt had by that stage already descended into farce, was cut short because of the rapidly deteriorating health of the accused.
 He left Berlin for the last time on 13 March 1993, bound for Chile.
-Honecker lived with his wife and daughter, whose own twenty year marriage ended in divorce the year after her parents moved in.
+Honecker lived with his wife and daughter, whose own twenty-year marriage ended in divorce the year after her parents moved in.
 He died of liver cancer at the age of 81 on 29 May 1994 in Santiago.
 His body was cremated.

-In 1999, Honecker failed in her legal attempt to sue the German government for €60,300 of property confiscated following reunification.
-In 2001, her appeal to ECtHR failed.
+In 1999, Margot Honecker failed in her legal attempt to sue the German government for €60,300 of property confiscated following reunification.
+In 2001, her appeal to the European Court of Human Rights failed.
 She received a survivor's pension and the old-age pension of the German old-age pension insurance federation of about 1,500 euros, which she regarded as insolently sparse.

 In 2000, Luis Corvalán, the former General Secretary of the Communist Party of Chile, published the book The Other Germany – the GDR.
 Discussions with Margot Honecker, in which Honecker speaks about the history of the GDR from her perspective.
+In the book, they discuss the myths that have arisen about the GDR since the fall of Communism, but also the shared history between Chile and GDR, since the Honeckers received 5000 Chilean refugees fleeing from the Pinochet junta.